MacaPecha/devsite-docs/guides/online-payments/checkout-api/v2/other-payment-ways.en.md

 # Integrate other payment methods

-With Checkout API of Mercado Pago, you can add **alternative payment methods for your customers to make their payments**.
+With Checkout API of Mercado Libre, you can add **alternative payment methods for your customers to make their payments**.

 ----[mla]----